offsoc/onionprobe/README.md

       Regex for content inside the page: allow configuring a regex per path for what should be found in the returned content/headers.

-### Enhancements

-* [ ] Enhanced logging/reporting.
-* [ ] Multitasking: multiple threads/workers continuously probing endpoints
-      with a centralized reporting data structure.
-This helps splitting data gathering from presentation logic, especially with the Prometheus exporter.
-* [ ] Dockerfile (and optionally a Docker Compose).
-* [ ] Python packaging (`requirements.txt` or other format).
-* [ ] Documentation.

 ### Prometheus integration

 * [ ] Exports Prometheus metrics for the connection to the onion service, and